 Some days I push through events or activities when I know I shouldn’t.
 (This happens rarely now.
 It takes too much of a toll on my health.)

 Plan everything in advance.

-Recognizing which activities impact me the most and I know that I have the most energy from 11am to around 5pm, so I try to plan my activities into this timeframe.
+Recognizing which activities impact me the most is important.
+I have the most energy from 11am to around 5pm.
+I try to plan my activities within these hours.
 I know how much mental exertion I can handle in a day before I need to shut things down, and I know my warning signs.
 (So does my husband.
 He tells me he knows by the look in my eyes.)